-12 Boutique Hotels to Book for Your Next Trip to San Francisco
+12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 I’m a travel editor and live in San Francisco.
 These are the hotels I’d most recommend to visitors.